barumau/pandunia/eng/K00_kurse.md

 ### Answers to the Exercises

-1. mi se shefe festa a vil.
+1. mi se shefe feste a vil.
-2. mi have du vaf a did.
+2. mi have du vaf a pas.
 3. tu yam supe a zai.
 4. da safi kamar a preden.
 5. mau yam milke a posden.
-6. tu se ma festa a prenoce.
+6. tu se ma feste a prenoce.